MaxCaudle/Boulder_AI_CPW_study/README.md

-# Wildlife Photo Identification Model
+# Fauna-ing Over Object Detection

 Colorado Parks and Wildlife performed rehabilitation on wet meadows in the Gunnison Basin, starting in 2011.
 Wildlife motion-activated cameras were deployed in 4 treatment sites and 2 control sites.
 The aim of the study was to determine the success of these rehabilitated sites.